In the guide

 Time for action

 The law sets a time limit for customers to take legal action.
-In England and Wales this time limit is generally six years from sale or delivery; in Scotland the limit is five years, but this runs from the time the customer first discovered the problem (broadly speaking).
+In England and Wales, this time limit is generally six years from when the service goes wrong; in Scotland, the limit is five years, but, broadly speaking, this runs from the time the customer first discovered the problem.

 Selling online, by phone / mail order or off-premises